 order to submit a proposal if you do not have an account already.

-- For those session organizers and additional speakers that choose to participate in-person, we ask that they block out October 6-8 on their schedules until sessions are selected and time slots for those sessions are determined.
+For those session organizers and additional speakers that choose to participate in-person, we ask that they block out the conference dates on their schedules until sessions are selected and time slots for those sessions are determined.
 APA-NC cannot take requests for specific dates and times.

-- The Conference Planning Committee will be accepting sessions on a
+The Conference Planning Committee accepts sessions on a

 inform submitters their proposal has been accepted starting when the first

 Session proposals will not be accepted unless all required